 There are many uphill battles to be faced.
-Even though much progress has been made in the field of cross-border trades by slashing tariffs and customs, there still exist many non-tariffs barriers.
+Even though progress has been made in the field of cross-border trade by slashing tariffs and customs, there are still lots of non-tariff barriers.

-Many believe, and even the international diplomats of the ASEAN countries themselves admitted, that it will be several years after becoming a legal entity the end of this year until the ASEAN Economic Community will be fully functional and achieve its goal of becoming a single market.
+Most believe, and even diplomats of the ASEAN countries themselves admitted, that it will be several years until the ASEAN Economic Community will be fully functional and achieve its goal of becoming a single market.

-First, the region’s diversity is one major obstacle.
+The first obstacle to face is the region’s diversity.
 There are differences in each of the countries’ economies, demographics, politics, and language.

-ASEAN comprises countries of different tiers of economies.
-On the top there are one of the wealthiest countries, Singapore and oil-rich Brunei, followed closely by emerging economies such as Malaysia, Indonesia, Thailand, Philippines and Vietnam, and also poorer frontier markets like Cambodia, Laos, and Myanmar.
+ASEAN has countries of different economic tiers.
+At the top, there are two of the world’s richest countries: Singapore and Brunei.
+These are followed by emerging economies such as Malaysia, Indonesia, Thailand, Philippines and Vietnam.
+At the bottom are frontier markets like Cambodia, Laos, and Myanmar.

-The political systems also ranged from democracy to an absolute Islamic Monarchy.
-Brunei, for example, has a plan to implement Sharia Law over time.
+The political systems also range from democracy to an absolute Islamic Monarchy.
+Brunei, for example, has a plan to implement Sharia Law.